Last Updated on

 - How to promote your blog like a pro (in less than an hour a day).

-It covers a ton of different aspects of blogging that every newbie should be aware of, and integrate into their daily routine and workflow.
+It covers a ton of different aspects of blogging that every newbie who wants to generate income should be aware of, and integrate into their daily routine and workflow.

 Johnathan Green (author of this book) is a lifestyle design expert, entrepreneur and digital nomad.